For anyone wanting to build a sustainable, long-term freelance career, a website is an essential tool.

 2. Services Page

-Your services page dives even deeper into your skills and what you’re selling.
+Your Services page (or pages, if you want to outline a few services) dives even deeper into your skills and what you’re selling.

 What do you do?
 What’s your process like?
 And who do you typically work for?

-Your service page should also be written similarly to your about page.
-Even though the focus is on exactly what “you” provide, you’ll still want to show your clients what’s in it for them.
+Your Service page should also be written similarly to your About page.
+Even though the focus is on what you provide, you’ll still want to show your clients what’s in it for them.

-Finally, you’ll need a solid CTA, this can direct people to book a discovery call with you, sending an email, or even purchasing your services directly.
+This page should also include a solid call to action (CTA) to let visitors know what to do next.
+This can direct people to book a discovery call with you, send an email, or even purchase your services directly.